QC Solution Descriptions

 MeasuredConc(MSPK) is the previous matrix spike result

-The test is deemed to fail if the percentage is found to be greater than the upper limit or less than the lower limit or if the % Difference is greater than the specified limit.
+The test is deemed to fail if the matrix spike percentage is found to be greater than the upper limit or less than the lower limit or if the duplicate % Difference is greater than the specified limit or if the measured concentration is greater than 5 times the CRQL.

 Matrix Spike Duplicates can be included in an analysis by selecting them from the Sequence page.
 The action taken will depend upon the Error Action selection made in the QC page.